pavhofman/speaker-adapter/README.md

 <img src="https://github.com/pavhofman/speaker-adapter/raw/master/images/native-bal-adapter-no-input.png">

 ## Git repository
-* All Fusion 360, STL, front panel images
+* All Fusion 360 backup files, STLs, front panel text image

 ## Conclusion
 The measurements show the adapter does not bring any increase in noise of the measurement setup.